J.D. Power’s Newest Study Proves New Cars Are More Reliable Than Ever

 Based on the score criteria from J.D.
 Power, Kia improved by over 30 points from the 2020 dependability study.
 The Kia Optima, Kia Sorento, and Kia Sportage even received four awards for Hyundai Motor Group.
 These cars were not mentioned in the previous year.

 In addition to that, the best score this year for a brand was 81 problems per 100 vehicles (PP100).
 For 2020, the lowest score was 89 PP100.
 That shows a slight improvement in problems per vehicle.
-Still, it is important to remember that older cars being better than new cars is entirely subjective.
+Still, it is essential to remember that older cars being better than new cars is entirely subjective.

 Technology is still a headache for many car owners